Fundamental Data On REITs In COVID-19 Environment

 Data Center

 The data center REITs were the only ones to give April guidance qualitatively.
-None of them gave a hard number but instead provided commentary which we have compiled below.
+None of them gave a hard number but instead provided commentary, which we have compiled below.

-I think it quite clear that the data center sector is holding up just fine.
-If anything demand has risen as data usage is soaring through the stay at home environment.
+I think it is quite clear that the data center sector is holding up just fine.
+If anything, demand has risen as data usage is soaring through the stay at home environment.

 Office

-People may be working from home rather than from the office, but most office based businesses are still operational which means they can still pay rent.
+People may be working from home rather than from the office, but most office-based businesses are still operational, which means they can still pay rent.
 On average, office REITs were able to collect 93% of April rent.

 Source: Company reports and SNL Financial